Ownership

 On June 22, 2018, the Company acquired the rights to the Mollecruz concessions which are located just to the north of the Ccascabamba target area, and are host to the Good Lucky target.

-On March 1, 2021, the Company agreed with the owner to extend the force majeure declaration for another 24 months and paid the US$50,000 June 2019 property management as consideration.
-Most recently, on May 15, 2023, the Company amended its Mollecruz Option again and this time extended the recognition of the force majeure status until such time an agreement or agreements are in place that allow the Company to access the concessions in order to carry out exploration work.
+On May 15, 2023, the Company amended its option agreement and extended the recognition of the force majeure status until such time an agreement or agreements are in place that allow the Company to access the concessions in order to carry out exploration work.

 Payments